 Juan de Dios Gomez Ramírez has been leading Global Exchange trips to Oaxaca since 2005.
-In the lead up to our annual Day of the Dead trip to Oaxaca, we are featuring a write-up of his fascinating background, written by Juan de Dios himself.
+This month, in the lead up to our annual Day of the Dead trip to Oaxaca from October 28-November 5, we are featuring a write-up of his fascinating background, written by Juan de Dios himself.
 And yes, there are still spots available on this year’s trip! *Please note the following has been translated from Spanish.

 by Juan de Dios Gomez Ramírez